 Lisa Buffo, Cannabis Makreting Association founder

-Many cannabis professionals still rely heavily on their social media presence.
+Many cannabis professionals still rely heavily on their social media presence and may also benefit from a software that provides effective omnichannel customer experience solutions.

 “Being able to work with individuals that know the space as much as I do … that can help with strategy (and) has been super useful,” said Rodolfo Ramirez, a member of CMA and former vice president of the WeGrow app, a program that teaches people how to grow cannabis at home.